Abhishek-4px/TransformerArchitecture/README.md

 This repository contains the **complete architecture of a Transformer built from scratch in PyTorch**, strictly following the original paper:
 **"Attention Is All You Need" (Vaswani et al., 2017).**

-The model has been implemented without relying on high-level libraries (like Hugging Face’s prebuilt Transformers), ensuring you understand the core mechanism of attention, positional encoding, encoder-decoder stacks, and training workflow.\
+The model has been implemented without relying on high-level libraries (like Hugging Face’s prebuilt Transformers), ensuring you understand the core mechanism of attention, positional encoding, encoder-decoder stacks, and training workflow.\/

 ---